Château Léoville Las Cases

 Due to its pronounced tannic structure and density, a Château Léoville Las Cases deserves particular attention when serving.
 For recent or age-worthy vintages, a decanter is strongly recommended: allow 1 to 2 hours of decanting to let the wine open up and express its aromas.
 The ideal serving temperature is between 16 and 18 °C. For older vintages, decanting should be shorter and more careful in order to preserve the sediment.
 This wine pairs wonderfully with red meats, roasted milk-fed lamb, or pressed-curd cheeses.

 The fine wine of Château Léoville Las Cases is distinguished by a resolutely classic and structured style, typical of the great appellations of the Médoc.
-It features a deep ruby-hued robe, a nose of great precision blending blackcurrant, cedar, tobacco and the mineral notes characteristic of the gravelly soils of Saint-Julien.
+It reveals a deep ruby-hued robe, a nose of great precision blending blackcurrant, cedar, tobacco and the characteristic mineral notes of Saint-Julien's gravels.
 On the palate, the substance is dense, with a remarkably silky tannin texture for such a full-bodied wine.
 It is a wine for ageing par excellence, which generally requires several years in the cellar to reveal its full complexity.

-Le Clos du Marquis is not a second wine in the traditional sense of the term: for a long time, it was considered a wine in its own right, sourced from distinct plots within the grand enclos.
-It offers a more accessible take on the Las Cases style, less austere in its youth, more supple and fruity, while retaining the elegance characteristic of the Saint-Julien appellation.
-Since 2007, the estate's true second wine has been called Le Petit Lion du Marquis de Las Cases, leaving Le Clos du Marquis its own distinct identity.
-These two cuvées represent an excellent entry point into the world of the estate.
+Le Clos du Marquis is not a second wine in the traditional sense: for a long time, it was considered a wine in its own right, sourced from distinct parcels within the grand enclos.
+It offers a more accessible approach to the Las Cases style, less austere in its youth, more supple and fruity, while retaining the elegance characteristic of the Saint-Julien appellation.
+Since 2007, the estate's true second wine has been called Le Petit Lion du Marquis de Las Cases, leaving Le Clos du Marquis its own identity.
+These two cuvées represent an excellent introduction to the world of the estate.

 The restrained power and aromatic finesse of Château Léoville Las Cases make it a highly versatile table wine for special occasions.
 It pairs ideally with aged cuts of beef (côte de bœuf, beef Wellington), herb-roasted lamb or a seven-hour leg of lamb.
 Its notes of cedar and truffle express themselves magnificently alongside preparations based on wild mushrooms or game in sauce.
 For a more original pairing, it also accompanies a selection of aged cheeses with elegance, particularly a well-aged Comté or an Ossau-Iraty.